Akashic101/blog/src/blog/2024-01-06-All-Features/2024-01-06-All-Features.md

 This website uses a few benchmarks to test its performance.
 Firstly it is registered in the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/) which shows its lighthouse-value and performance over time.
 On my side I am using a plugin called [eleventy-plugin-directory-output](https://www.11ty.dev/docs/plugins/directory-output/) which benchmarks my website during build and shows the size of all files plus additional warnings if any file is too big.

+## Anchors and table-of-content

+Using [markdown-it-anchors](https://github.com/valeriangalliat/markdown-it-anchor) and [eleventy-plugin-toc](https://github.com/jdsteinbach/eleventy-plugin-toc) each site automatically generates a table of content and adds permalinks to every header on the website.

 ## Filesize

 Every site shows how big the HTML-file is that the user is reading the article on.
 This is done with a plugin I wrote: